 - if you go more than 4 months without opening one of my email messages, you will automatically be unsubscribed

 - don’t sign up for my newsletter if you are someone who is not fascinated by human optimization and stellar health

 However, if you are someone for whom improved health is becoming a top priority, then I invite you to sign up for my free updates:

 3. Kettlebell Kneel Down Lunges

 To build more youthfully shaped buttocks, you need to try some exercises to which your body is mostly unaccustomed.

-Kettlebell kneel down lunges ought to do the trick.
-Hold a kettlebell (or any type of weight) in font of your chest.
-Kneel down, one knee at a time, then stand back up, one leg at time.
+Kettlebell kneel-down lunges ought to do the trick.
+Hold a kettlebell (or any type of weight) in front of your chest.
+Kneel down, one knee at a time, then stand back up, one leg at a time.

 Then switch, kneeling again but starting with the other leg.

 Remember to keep your navel pulled in tightly and your spine tall.
 The idea is to drive your energy upward, like there’s a string pulling out of the top of your head.
 This will protect your knees.

 Also, remember when standing back up to reach your foot out far enough in front of you so that the kneecap is directly over the ankle.
 3 sets of 12 (6 reps each leg).